-The “Missionaries of the Most Holy Eucharist” is a public clerical association, which has for its charism the promotion of Perpetual Eucharistic Adoration.
+The Missionaries of the Most Holy Eucharist is a public clerical association which has for its charism the promotion of Perpetual Eucharistic Adoration.
 The community is working to increase the Eucharistic Reign of Jesus through the establishment of Eucharistic shrines, promoting perpetual adoration and the formation of adorers.
-The association was erected by Bishop Dominique Rey, bishop of Fréjus-Toulon on July 17th 2007 in Paray-le-Monial, the sanctuary where Jesus made known to St. Margaret Mary his “thirst” to be loved in the Blessed Sacrament.
+The association was erected by Bishop Dominique Rey of Frejus-Toulon on July 17, 2007 in Paray-le-Monial, the sanctuary where Jesus made known to Saint Margaret Mary his “thirst” to be loved in the Blessed Sacrament.
 The moderator is Fr.
 Florian Racine and the community is based in the town of Saint Maximin, France and is in charge of the Basilica which contains the relics of Saint Mary Magdalene.
 Fr.
 Declan Gibson is the Superior for the community of priests in the United States.

-The Missionaries have also established a Eucharistic Retreat Center in the United States offering silent and preached retreats to laity, religious and clergy.
+A Eucharistic Retreat Center has been established offering silent and preached retreats to the laity, religious and clergy.
 The center is located in the beautiful Seminary of the Immaculate Conception in Huntington, New York on Long Island.
 Surrounded by hundreds of acres of magnificent countryside, on the North Shore of the island, the seminary offers an ideal location for the person who needs a break from hectic daily life, to spend time with Jesus in the Blessed Sacrament and to listen to the voice of the One who speaks most powerfully in silence.